Macau Macao Travel Guide

 October-December (Mild, Dry) & January-February (Cool, Damp).

 Essential for exploring Historic Centre streets.
-Cobblestones, uneven walkways, hills.
+Cobblestones, uneven pavements, hills.

 During summer's heavy rain, waterproof shoes or sturdy Sandals handle wet conditions.

-Pack for evening dining or casino visits if upscale establishments are on your itinerary.
+Pack for evening dining or casino visits if upscale places are on your itinerary.

 Keep both physical and digital copies.